 - If a relevant context is used it personalises the science e.g. investigating air pollution in your local area

 Like salt, too much can be dangerous.
 If a lesson is dominated by an over- complicated context then students can become overwhelmed by the volume of information.
 This can distract from the scientific ideas that we are trying to convey.

-Used springy though, context is a powerful tool to increase student motivation and support students to make meaning of the science.
+Used springy though, context is a powerful tool to increase student motivation and support students to make meaning of the science, often at far greater levels of abstraction.
 Give it a go!

 Bennett, J., Lubben, F. and Hogarth, S., 2007.
 Bringing science to life: A synthesis of the research evidence on the effects of context‐based and STS approaches to science teaching.
 Science Education, 91(3), pp.347-370.

 - Clearly defined lesson objectives